 Research Associate: UNC at Chapel Hill, 2007-2008, Tumor Virology & Immunology

-Shunbin Ning, Ph.D., Assistant Professor in the Department of Medicine, completed postdoctoral training at the University of North Carolina in Chapel Hill.
+Shunbin Ning, Ph.D., Associate Professor in the Department of Medicine, completed postdoctoral training at the University of North Carolina in Chapel Hill.
 Prior to joining the faculty, he was an assistant professor at the University of Miami, where he was active in the Sylvester Comprehensive Cancer Center.